-Nordea is a shareholder of, and participant in, the global FX clearing system CLS (Continuous Linked Settlement), which eliminates the settlement risk of FX trades in those currencies and with those counterparts that are eligible for CLS-clearing.
+Nordea participates in the global FX clearing system CLS (Continuous Linked Settlement), which eliminates the settlement risk of FX trades in those currencies and with those counterparts that are eligible for CLS-clearing.
 As a result, Nordea's settlement risk exposure against major trading counterparts has decreased considerably in recent years.